thenativeweb/roboter/README.md

 $ bot update --package lodash
 ```

-If you want to updata to a specific version, supply the version.
+If you want to update to a specific version, supply the version.

 ```bash
 $ bot update --package lodash@4.13.1